esyeda/esyeda/README.md

 - 🌱 I’m currently learning Data Structures as part of my computer science coursework and enhancing my Java skills.
 - 💞️ I’m looking to collaborate on open-source projects related to front-end development, APIs, or data visualization.
 - 📫 How to reach me: [eshaal.syeda@richmond.edu]
-- 😄 Pronouns: she/her
-- ⚡ Fun fact: I am currently a sophomore in college majoring in Computer Science.
+- ⚡ Fun fact: I am currently a sophomore in college, majoring in Computer Science.

 <!---
 esyeda/esyeda is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.